 What is sustainability?

 As a society, we’ve been working towards becoming better stewards of the earth for years.
-Yet, despite our attempts, we still have a long way to go before the damage we’ve caused can be healed.
+Yet we still have a long way to go before the damage we’ve caused can be healed.

 And one of the ways we can get closer to our sustainability goals is by understanding exactly what sustainability means.